MathiasSonderLarsen/ooono_code_test_mathias/README.md

 ## Optional tasks
 - Be able to sort road works based on city or votes
-- Add timer to reload data every 15 seconds
+- Add timer to get list of roadworks every 15 seconds and refresh view

 # Getting started
 To start clone this project